Packard DR-980: Design and development

+Testing and accolades

+The first flight of the DR-980 was on 19 September 1928 in Utica, Michigan at the Packard Proving Grounds.
+The engine propelled a Stinson Detroiter SM-1DX aircraft.
+The Crown Prince of Spain took a flight on this Detroiter later that autumn.

-Designed by Captain Lionel Woolson and Professor Hermann Dorner, the DR-980 made the first cross-country flight with a Diesel-powered aircraft in the United States when Woolson flew from Detroit to Langley Field in 1929, a distance of 700 miles (1,126 km) with a flight time of 6 hours and 40 minutes.
+The first cross-country flight with a diesel-powered aircraft in the United States was made with the DR-980, when Woolson flew from Detroit to Langley Field in 1929, a distance of 700 miles (1,126 km) with a flight time of 6 hours and 40 minutes.
 On a later flight in a Stinson Detroiter from Detroit to Miami, the new engine showed its economy, the cost for fuel consumption being less than one cent a mile.
 This aircraft (complete with its engine) is preserved at the Golden Wings Flying Museum.

 In 1930, the DR-980 passed its 50-hour certification test with a continuous rating of 225 hp (168 kW) at 1,950 rpm.
-Production of the DR-980 ceased following the death of Captain Woolson in an aviation accident in April 1930; his legacy was the award of the Collier Trophy in 1931 to the Packard Motor Car Company for its work with this type of engine.
+It was certified by the US Department of Commerce on March 6, 1930 after roughly 1500 hours of testing.
+The DR-980 was the first diesel aircraft engine to be issued an approved type certificate.